Komedes

+Komedes were an ancient people in Central Asia.
+They are mentioned by the ancient Greek geographer Ptolemy in Geography (c.
+150 CE).

 The "Seventh Asian Map", by Tomaso Porcacchi Castilione, from a 1620 Italian edition of Ptolemy's Geography.

-Komedes is the ethnonym of an ancient people in Central Asia.
-They were mentioned by the ancient Greek geographer Ptolemy in Geography (c.
-150 CE).
-Traditional Hindu and Indian spellings included Kumuda, Kumuda-dvipa, and Parama Kambojas; and ancient Greek and Roman spellings included Komedes, Komedei, Traumeda, Caumedae, Homodotes, Homodoti, or Homodontes.

-In ancient & medieval texts

-Ancient Greece and Rome
+Overview

+Greco-Roman sources

 The Greek geographer Ptolemy uses the name Komdei for the region fed by the Jaxartes river (modern Syr Darya) and its tributaries.
 Ptolemy refers to the people of Komdei as Komedes who "inhabited the entire land of the Sacae."
 He also refers to a tribal people from the mountainous regions of Sogdiana as far as Jaxartes whom he variously calls Komoi/Kamoi, Komroi/Khomroi or Komedei.
 Ptolemy's references to the Komdei or Komedes region may allude to the Hindu toponyms Komdesh, Kamdesh, and Kambodesh (or Kamboi-desh).
 Ammianus Marcellinus also calls the Sogdian region Komadas.
 Julius Honorius’ Cosmographia mentions a people called Traumeda and a mountain called Caumedes as the source of the river Oxus (modern Amu Darya).
-Classical sources further indicate that the Komedes living in "Mt Hemodos or Emode" were known as Homodotes.

 Hindu texts

-Hindu texts from the about 1000 BCE refer to a high tableland north of Himavata (Hindukush or the Himalayas in general) as Kumuda.
-From here, Indo-Aryan peoples may have pushed their way southwards towards India, preserving the name of their traditions as a relic of old mountain worship.
 Mahabharata indicates that the Kambojas (specifically the Parama Kambojas, along with the Lohas and Rishikas, lived in the southern parts of Shakdvipa.
 The Vayu Purana uses the name Kumuda-dvipa as an alternate for Kushadvipa, one of seven dvipa mentioned in Hindu topology.
 In the Śrīmad-Bhāgavatam (Bhāgavata Purāṇa), Kumuda is a puranic name of a mountain forming the northern buttress of Mount Meru, also known as Sumeru and possibly Pamirs.
 The Kumuda here extended between the headwaters of what are now the Amu Darya and Syr Darya rivers.
 It may have comprised Badakshan, the Alay Valley, Alay Mountains, Tienshan, Karotegin (Rasht Valley, in modern Tajikistan) and possibly extended as far north as the Zeravshan and Fergana valleys.
 On the east, it likely bordered modern Yarkand and/or Kashgar; to the west by Bactria; to the north-west by Sogdiana; to the north by Uttarakuru; to the south-east by Darada; and to the south by Gandhara.

-China
+Chinese sources

 The Chinese equivalent to the name may have been Xiuxun.
 Xuanzang also mentioned the Kiumito and Kumito; Wu'k ong mentioned Kiumiche; and T'ang mentioned Kumi.

-Islamic geographers
+Islamic sources

-In Al-Mughni, Al-Maqidisi calls the people inhabiting the Kumed or Kumadh the Kumiji, perhaps equivalent to the Sanskrit word Kamboji or Kambojas.
+In al-Mughni, al-Maqdisi calls the people inhabiting the Kumed or Kumadh the Kumiji, perhaps equivalent to the Sanskrit word Kamboji or Kambojas.
 In Iran, the Kambojas region may have been the equivalent to the Komedes.